 A group of likeminded people who have set up an association which serves the needs and interests of existing and aspiring smallholders, whether smallholding is pursued as an interest, lifestyle or as a business

 The West Sussex Smallholders Club has grown steadily since it was founded in July 2005 by a group of like-minded friends under the guidance of Brinsbury College.
 Despite the name, the club serves West Sussex, East Sussex, Surrey & Hampshire.

 This is a Facebook group for smallholders based in the Wiltshire area which provides a place to talk about smallholding whether it be livestock or pets.
 This is a closed group so new users must first apply to join and be approved.

 Following a suggestion in the comments I’ve also included a link to the Accidental Smallholder.
 Although not strictly speaking a smallholder society or group, there is lots of useful smallholding information and the forum is particularly informative.

-Please let me know via the comment facility at the bottom of the page if you know of other smallholding groups or societies that should be added to this list.
+Please let me know via the comment facility at the bottom of the page if you spot any mistakes with the smallholder group information or if there are other smallholding groups or societies that should be included.